sapegin/washingcode-book/manuscript/book.md

 This function is very long, with lots and lots of repetitive boilerplate code.
 It’s really hard to read and maintain.
 Sometimes validations for the same field aren’t grouped together.

-But if we look closer, there are just four three unique validations:
+But if we look closer, there are just three unique validations:

 - a required field (in some cases leading and trailing whitespace is ignored, in some not — hard to tell whether it’s intentional or not);
 - maximum length (always 80);
 - no spaces allowed.

-First, let’s extract all validation logic into their own functions, so we could reuse them later:
+First, let’s extract all validation logic into its own functions so we can reuse them later:

 ```js
 const hasStringValue = value => value && value.trim() !== '';